lazybug19/SocialMediaApp/README.md

 ## About

-Spring Boot Java-based backend for Social Media App - Twitter, leveraging JPA for ORM and H2 as an in-memory database.
+Spring Boot Java-based backend for Social Media App - Twitter, using Gradle, leveraging JPA for ORM and H2 as an in-memory database.
 Supporting core features such as posting, commenting, reactions, and comprehensive user authentication with BCrypt algorithm, ensuring robust password encoding and secure user experience.

 ## Key Features